mikeizbicki/cmc-csci143/topic_01_mapreduce/README.md

     1. CS46 POSIX 2 Lecture (part 1): <https://www.youtube.com/watch?v=4BkIoN_8-cE&t=2420s>
     1. CS46 POSIX 2 Lecture (part 2): <https://www.youtube.com/watch?v=zjCJU5CrvZs&t=3m40s>
 -->

+**Announcements (Thursday 2025-01-30)**

+Grades:
+1. All grades updated in sakai.
+1. I have entered 0 for unsubmitted hw/labs.

+    Once you submit, I will regrade without a penalty.

+This week assignments:
+1. Lab no penalty for late submission this week.
+    But to qualify, you must email me before the due date explaining why you didn't finish in time and what you'll do differently in the future.
+1. Homework not yet posted.
+(We will continue working on this topic next week.)

+Quiz:
+1. Next week covers Shell topics 03-05
+1. Future quizzes will not have as much material

 ## Lecture Notes